pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

   - RentCast API integration complete (backend and frontend)
   - Error handling and user feedback for geocoding and rent estimate failures implemented in FormContext and UI
   - Security audit completed: MAPBOX_API_KEY and RENTCAST_API_KEY confirmed not exposed to client code
-- **Serverless Migration**
-  - Migration plan and options finalized (see serverless-options.md and serverless-migration-plan.md)
-  - Prepare for backend refactor to Vercel serverless functions

 ## Recent Changes (This Session)

+- Migrated all backend endpoints to Vercel serverless functions: /api/validate, /api/feedback, /api/ai/rent-estimates
+- Updated client fetch calls for feedback and validation to use new serverless endpoints
 - Enhanced RentEstimateView.js for accessibility, clarity, and data context: ARIA labels, axis labels, data source/confidence, improved color contrast, and chart clarity
 - Implemented robust, comprehensive form validation in FormContext.js, including required checks, numeric and range validation, logical constraints, and clear error messaging
 - All validation errors are now displayed to users in a mobile-responsive, accessible way